 Thanks to the support of council taxpayers, last year investment was made back into policing here in Lancashire, with 40 additional Task Force officers in every district across Lancashire, focusing on reducing and preventing crime and dealing with the issues that matter most to people.
 Specialist target teams were also strengthened tackling cross border crime and criminality, alongside burglary and robbery and there was an investment in detectives following public feedback to prioritise investigations around major crimes, child exploitation and domestic abuse.

-Despite all the challenges, Lancashire Police is proud to serve our local communities and the extra money generated through the police precept will continue to fund the priorities that you have helped set out in the Police and Crime Plan.
+Despite all the challenges, Lancashire Police is proud to serve our communities and the money generated through the police precept will continue to fund the priorities that you have helped set out in the Police and Crime Plan.

 Thank you for your continued support.

 Council Tax – £94.9m (30.3%) Government Grant – £218m (69.7%)